-Please note that this is an advanced soldering course.
-Previous soldering experience is recommended.
+Please note that previous soldering experience is recommended.

-- Be able to reference the IPC J-STD-001 certification and look up and interpret specifications that are part of the J-STD-001 standard
+- Be able to reference the IPC J-STD-001 standard

 - Explain IPC terminology and definitions

-- Earn a score of 80% or better on BOTH the open and closed book IPC examinations in order to become certified in the J-STD-001 certification program.
+- Earn an overall score of 70% or better on the IPC written examinations in order for passage of the IPC J-STD-001 certification.

 After an individual has been certified as an instructor, the instructor's training site will require additional material not included with the training: